16-year-old Charlotte Wejchert explains how Trump is cancelling DEI initiatives at US universities

 Written by:

-In the autumn of 2024, after completing the Essential Journalism Course, Charlotte became a writer focusing on social affairs, human rights, politics, and culture.
-Her exceptional writing skills and dedication to the magazine led to her appointment as Human Rights Section Editor in March 2025.
-Simultaneously, she will serve as the Armenian NewsroomEditor.
+In the autumn of 2024, after completing the writing course, Charlotte became a staff writer focusing on social affairs, human rights, politics and culture.
+Her strong writing and dedication led to her appointment as Human Rights Section Editor in March 2025.

 Edited by: